alexandre-huff/rft/README.md

 Everyone is welcome to contribute to this project.

+You can get the latest development version at the **develop** branch.

 ## Versioning

 This RFT project is based on its previous alpha releases 0.1, 0.2, 0.3, and 0.4.
 The original project was reorganized in the form of a library to allow programmers to easily link the RFT into their applications to provide fault tolerance.